nuxt-hub/core/docs/content/changelog/workers.md

 We're working on a migration path to help simplify the switch from Cloudflare Pages to Workers.
 Until then, you can deploy your existing Nuxt apps to Cloudflare Workers by setting `hub.workers` to `true`, and linking them to a separate new Cloudflare Workers project type, then manually moving any data stored in your database, KV or blob.

 ::note
 While NuxtHub on Workers is in beta, preview environments aren't unavailable.
 Stay tuned for updates.
 ::

+## What's next

+Throughout the next few weeks, we'll be enhancing NuxtHub on Workers with new features and integration with more Cloudflare Workers-specific services, including:

+- Observability: Automatically ingest, filter, and analyse logs
+- Queues: Process background tasks effectively at scale
+- Cron Tasks: Run Nitro tasks automatically on a schedule
+- Environments: Bringing the preview environment to NuxtHub on Workers

-Let us know your thoughts by joining our [Discord](https://discord.gg/vW89dsVqBF), or emailing us at hub@nuxt.com.
+Let us know your feedback by joining our [Discord](https://discord.gg/vW89dsVqBF), or emailing us at hub@nuxt.com.